ShieldOrder/proposal-disclosure-schema/README.md

 ## What This Is

 A text based disclosure template.
-It helps applicants make their reasoning explicit.
+It helps applicants make reasoning explicit.
 This happens before evaluation begins.

 It does not: